OUR AGREEMENT WITH YOU

 YOUR AGREEMENT WITH US

 If you're booking a ski holiday with us, this agreement forms the basis of your booking.
 It includes all the details about payments, changes and cancellations.
-We are a trading division of TUI Ireland Limited, Company Number, 2220337, having its Registered Office address at Wigmore House, Wigmore Lane, Luton LU2 9TN, United Kingdom and Our Agreement with you sets out what you are legally entitled to expect from us when you buy a Package Holiday from us and will not apply to any course of dealings between us other than the Package Holiday booked.
-The Package Holiday as advertised by us but may also have restrictions set out in our ‘Important Information’ which should also be read carefully.
-Because we sell a wide variety of travel products, you should read our ‘Important Information’ and these terms and conditions carefully, before you book, to see how they affect your specific travel arrangements made by us.
-We are licensed as a Tour Operator by the Commission for Aviation Regulation, 3rd floor Alexandra House, Earlsfort Terrace, Dublin 2, D02 W773, Tel: +353 16611700, Email: firstname.lastname@example.org License No. T.O.021 to whom we provide an approved bond for the financial security of all monies that you pay to us.
-We are also licensed as a Travel Agent with the Commission for Aviation Regulation No.0775.
+We are a trading division of Adehy Limited, Company Number, 116977, having its Registered Office address at One Spencer Dock, North Wall Quay, Dublin 1, Ireland and Our Agreement with you sets out what you are legally entitled to expect from us when you buy a Package Holiday from us and will not apply to any course of dealings between us other than the Package Holiday booked.
+The Package Holiday as advertised by us but may also have restrictions set out in our 'Important Information' which should also be read carefully.
+Because we sell a wide variety of travel products, you should read our 'Important Information' and these terms and conditions carefully, before you book, to see how they affect your specific travel arrangements made by us.
+We are licensed as a Tour Operator by the Commission for Aviation Regulation, 3rd floor Alexandra House, Earlsfort Terrace, Dublin 2, D02 W773, Tel: +353 16611700, Email: email@example.com License No. TO272 to whom we provide an approved bond for the financial security of all monies that you pay to us.

 Your Travel Booking